-PAR215 Paramedic Advanced Cardiology 4
+PAR215 Paramedic Advanced Cardiology

-Prerequisites: EMT206 or one year of documented, full-time patient care experience; PAR200, PAR205, ENG101 with a grade of "C" or better; BIO116 or BIO212 with a "C" or better; reading proficiency; current American Heart Association CPR for the Healthcare Provider certification; and current Missouri EMT license.
+Prerequisites: PAR200, PAR205, ENG101 with a grade of "C" or better; BIO116 or BIO212 with a "C" or better; reading proficiency; current American Heart Association CPR for the Healthcare Provider certification; and current Missouri EMT license.
 A criminal background check must also be completed, and the following current immunizations are required: MMR, PPD, Flu, Hepatitis B series, Tdap, and Varicella series.

 Corequisites: PAR210, PAR220, and PAR225 Paramedic Advanced Cardiology prepares the student to identify life threatening and non-life threatening cardiac emergencies.
-The student will learn how to analyze standard 4-lead and 12-lead Electrocardiogram (ECG) information and determine a plan of action The student will learn to manage cardiopulmonary arrest and other cardiovascular emergencies using the American Heath Association standards.
+The student will learn how to analyze standard 4-lead and 12-lead Electrocardiogram (ECG) information and determine a plan of action.
+The student will learn to manage cardiopulmonary arrest and other cardiovascular emergencies using the American Heath Association standards.
 (F)

-PAR220 Paramedic Clinical Practicum I 4
+PAR220 Paramedic Clinical Practicum I

-Prerequisites: EMT206 or one year of documented, full-time patient care experience; ENG101 with a grade of "C" or better; BIO116 or BIO212 with a "C" or better; reading proficiency; current American Heart Association CPR for the Healthcare Provider certification; and current Missouri EMT license.
+Prerequisites: ENG101 with a grade of "C" or better; BIO116 or BIO212 with a "C" or better; reading proficiency; current American Heart Association CPR for the Healthcare Provider certification; and current Missouri EMT license.
 A criminal background check must also be completed, and the following current immunizations are required: MMR, PPD, Flu, Hepatitis B series, Tdap, and Varicella series.
-Corequisites: PAR200, PAR 205, PAR 210, PAR 215, and PAR225
+Corequisites: PAR200, PAR 205, PAR 210, PAR 215, and